Hindawi affair: Allegations of Mossad involvement

 On 10 November 1986, French prime minister Jacques Chirac said in a recorded interview with the Washington Times, that German chancellor Kohl and foreign minister Genscher both believed that "the Hindawi plot was a provocation designed to embarrass Syria and destabilize the Assad regime ... 'by' ... people probably connected to Israeli Mossad".
 Chirac added that he tended to believe it himself.
 The German government denied the conversation and privately requested that Chirac retract his statement.
 Chirac was also criticised by the French president François Mitterrand.
 A few days later, Chirac changed his opinion and said to Pierre Beregovoy during French National Assembly debates that Israel was innocent.

 In his interview with Time magazine on 20 October 1986, Syrian President Hafez al-Assad said that the Israeli intelligence agency planned the Hindawi operation.
 According to Seale, sources in Syrian intelligence told him that they "had fallen in to Israeli trap" and were penetrated and manipulated by Mossad to smear Syria with terrorism and isolate it internationally.
 Colonel Mufid Akkur, whom Hindawi named in court, was arrested in Damascus on suspicion of working for Israel.

 Israeli intelligence operative Ari Ben-Menashe wrote in his memoir in 1992 that the Hindawi affair was an operation which had been conceived by Israeli intelligence.
 The organizer of the plot was Rafi Eitan who led Israeli intelligence's anti-terrorist group.
 The operation was meant to implicate the Syrian embassy in London as involved in terrorism and have all the Syrian diplomats expelled from England.
 Jordanian Mohammed Radi Abdullah, a paid Israeli agent, offered his cousin Hindawi $50,000 to place explosives by way of his girlfriend on the flight.
 Radi then arranged for Hindawi to meet a Syrian intelligence officer who arranged the details of the plot.

+Atef Abu Bakr maintains that the operation failed because Nizar al-Hindawi leaked information about it and ponders that relationship between al-Hindawi and the Mossad.
+He said that Nizar was a "multi-loyal person who worked with Syrians and others and even with the "enemy" (i.e., Jordan)… His father was a cook at the Jordanian embassy and was revealed as a Mossad agent."

 The allegation of Mossad involvement, however, is contradicted by evidence of Syrian sponsorship: including Hindawi's statements on interrogation, correspondence intercepted by the authorities after his arrest, the testimony of other captured terrorists, and the support provided by Syrian Arab Airlines.
 The Syrian government's claim that the Mossad replaced originally innocent luggage with the bomb is refuted by the discovery of hair belonging to Hindawi trapped under the tape used to attach the explosive to the bag.
 (Note: Originally published in The National Interest, Spring 1989.)